 In the past couple of years, there have been some trends developing associated with programming mobile computers with barcode scanners;

 Barcode scanners were originally designed to read one-dimensional barcodes.
 These barcodes represent numbers or text as vertical black bars of varying width, separated by a white “gap” of varying width.
 Generally speaking, Linear Barcodes work well with standard scanners as long as the code is less than 3 inches in width, with a general “density” of 12 characters per inch.
-Using these general guidlines, the most data that can be comfortably stored in a linear barcode would be around 30 characters, if you’re planning on using a standard barcode scanner.
+Using these general guidelines, the most data that can be comfortably stored in a linear barcode would be around 30 characters, if you’re planning on using a standard barcode scanner.

 NOTE: The figures above are general estimates, given here in the most simplistic of examples.
-We’ve done applications with more than 70 characters in a single linear barcode that is roughly 6" in width…and the code is being read by a standard scanner.
+We’ve done applications with more than 70 characters in a single linear barcode that is roughly 6″ in width…and the code is being read by a standard scanner.
 But, for safety and planning, if you need to comfortably read more than 30 characters from one code, we recommend you go to a 2-dimensional barcode.

 Now we get to the interesting part….2-dimensional barcodes, and their scanners.
-First, its important to understand that a 2-D barcode is can store around a page of text, but generally that text has to be “parsed” into whatever application that you’re using so that it makes sense.
+First, it is important to understand that a 2-D barcode can store around a page of text, but generally that text has to be “parsed” into whatever application that you’re using so that it makes sense.
 A lot of users want to transfer all this data in the 2-dimensional barcode to their computers.
 Data formatting is easy with a little help – and all 2 dimensional barcode scanners can be programmed to do it.

-Don’t forget to give us a call if you have a question about facts about barcode scanners you haven’t seen here.
-All our representatives have at least 5 years experience in the technology, and can ask the right questions to help you identify the barcode scanner that will work best for you.
+Don’t forget to give us a call if you have a question about any facts about barcode scanners you haven’t seen here.
+All our representatives have at least 5 years experience in barcode technology, and can ask the right questions to help you identify the barcode scanner that will work best for you.